Phimosis Treatment in Saskatchewan

 In some cases a locally applied steroid ointment can be effective at treating phimosis over a period of two months.
 The ointment softens the foreskin and can eventually permit full retraction.
 In other cases, the recommended treatment is the surgical removal of the foreskin, generally known as circumcision.

-Men and boys who were circumcised as babies do not get phimosis, and circumcision is generally an available treatment option for men of any age.
+Men and boys who were circumcised as babies do not get phimosis, and circumcision is generally an available treatment option of last resort for men of any age.

 Phimosis in Children